padok-team/Padok-Stack/terraform/README.md

 TODO list
 ---------

+ - **Comlete database tests**
+ - Cluster multi-master ?
  - List all required APIs and autorizations
  - Create a custom `VPC` ?
  - Check that the created cluster is configured the way we want it to be: c.f. params values
  - Delete the default node pool ?
+ - bucket: use bucket-level authorization strategy ?
+    -> How to do it ?

 Goals
 -----